hindu-comm/mail_stream_advaita-l/2017/06/no_subject/346__Praveen_R._Bhat.md

 > of Reality.
 Hence similarity between the two statements does not exist.
 >

-​All examples have that limitation, there's nothing different about such an objection to "similarity".
+All examples have that limitation, there's nothing different about such an objection to "similarity".
 Anyway, the discussion on this is unnecessary since you did not make the above statement of shakti = brahman.